-Although this part of Dixie National Forest is a maze of dirt forest service roads, almost all of which dispersed camping is allowed off, the easiest way to reach these campsites is to turn north from Highway 12 onto Forest Road 117 (Tom’s Best Spring Road).
+Although this part of Dixie National Forest is a maze of dirt forest service roads, almost all of which dispersed camping is allowed on, the easiest way to reach these campsites is to turn north off Highway 12 onto Forest Road 117 (Tom’s Best Spring Road).

-You’ll start to see spacious dirt pullouts almost immediately, but I recommend driving in at least a mile or so to escape the highway noise and find something a little more private.
+You’ll start to see spacious dirt pullouts almost immediately, but I recommend driving in at least a mile to escape the highway noise and find something a little more private.

 Most of Forest Road 117 is well-maintained gravel with plenty of room for even the biggest RVs and trailers.
 However, the side roads are much narrower and rougher.
 These spur roads are passable only to passenger vehicles and the smallest RVs and trailers.

 With how beautiful this section of national forest is and just how absurdly close it is to Bryce Canyon, there’s not much to complain about.
-Just note that dust is a major issue as the area is extremely dry in the summer and there’s a steady hum of daytime traffic.
+Just know that dust can be a major issue as the area is extremely dry in the summer and there’s a steady hum of daytime traffic.